-The Superstar Classic has been highly esteemed among drummers for its superior build quality, good design, and clear projection.
+The Superstar Classic has been highly esteemed among drummers for its superior build quality, good design, and bright projection.

 As the name of this drum set indicates, it is an idea for working drummers who want to have an easy to load and transport drum kit.
 It’s not only easy to load in and out, but also great sounding.

 Pearl employs its Opti-Loc isolation bracket for the two mounted toms for increased stability.
-The snare and cymbals stands, meanwhile, have a Uni-lock feature that allows the drummer to achieve the exact position he craves.
-Topping off the list of exciting features is a brushed silver and oral bass pedal.
+The snare and cymbals stand, meanwhile, have a Uni-lock feature that allows the drummer to achieve the exact position he craves.
+Topping off the list of exciting features is brushed silver and oral bass pedal.

 The snare drum, however, is the weakest link of this set as it is very lightweight.
 Drummers should also take some time in tuning it to yield a good sound.